 …is the namesake of “Dr Atul Deonandan”, who is a character on the Canadian TV show ReGenesis.

 …has a Wikipedia page, but has no idea who created it.
 (Update: the page is no more!)

 …is an alumnus and proud supporter of Let’s Talk Science, a science community education NGO.

 …once applied to be an astronaut in 1992, failed, but proudly directs people to his rejection letter.

-…is on the Boards of Directors of Harbourfront Centre (Canada’s largest arts organization) and the Canadian Society for Epidemiology and Biostatistics.
+…served for 10 years on the Board of Directors of Harbourfront Centre (Canada’s largest arts organization) and still serves on the Board of the Canadian Society for Epidemiology and Biostatistics.

 …has attempted to play the violin, the ukelele, and the sitar, all with varying limited degrees of success.